CONTEXT

 Reclaimed creative direction from underperforming ad agency; built authentic, branded social campaigns.

-Rebuilt the corporate site in Webflow with phased IA plan, launching MVP pages quickly for visibility.
+Rebuilt the corporate site in Webflow with phased plan, launching MVP pages quickly for visibility.

 Optimized local SEO through Google Business refresh, NAP cleanup, and intent-based content.